pr-curtis/pr-curtis.github.io/courses/DreamLab2021.md

 <p></p>
 Paula R. Curtis, Paul Vierthaler<p></p>
 <p></p>
 Welcome!
-Below you will find slide outlines and handout resources for our four-day 2021 Dream Lab course, <em>East Asian Studies & Digital Humanities</em>. <b>Please note that these materials are only accessible to students signed up for the course and therefore the links below will not work for anyone else.</b><p></p>
+Below you will find slide outlines and handout resources for our four-day 2021 Dream Lab workshop, <em>East Asian Studies & Digital Humanities</em>. <b>Please note that these materials are only accessible to students signed up for the workshop and therefore the links below will not work for anyone else.</b><p></p>
-These materials are only intended for <em>East Asian Studies & Digital Humanities</em> participants and students should not circulate them in any form beyond our class.
+These materials are only intended for <em>East Asian Studies & Digital Humanities</em> participants and students should not circulate them in any form beyond our sessions.
 We hope to make them open access in the future.
 We appreciate your understanding!
 <p></p>
 <hr>
 <p></p>
-<center><em><h4><a href="https://docs.google.com/document/d/1if5NLlEAkSUlGNjXXQ0ets09eRGJC7LIxNjMb8TIud0/edit?usp=sharing">Course Syllabus</a></h4></em></center><p></p>
+<center><em><h4><a href="https://docs.google.com/document/d/1if5NLlEAkSUlGNjXXQ0ets09eRGJC7LIxNjMb8TIud0/edit?usp=sharing">Workshop Syllabus</a></h4></em></center><p></p>
 <p></p>
 <h4>Resource Handouts</h4><p></p>